jcu-eresearch/media-streaming-pi/README.md

 ### Setting a source

-By default, we use a known good stream (the MARF tank camera) but it's easy to set your own playback source.
+By default, we use a known good stream (the Orpheus Island underwater camera) but it's easy to set your own playback sources.

 To configure which source to play back automatically, add mplayer-compatible locations to this text file, one source per line: